erik0p/RayTracer/README.md

 # RayTracer

 # Overview
 This program takes the name of a scene description file and outputs a `.ppm` file.
 The program has basic raytracing functionality.
-It can render spheres and cast rays into the scene to determine of a ray intersects with a sphere. the file should contain the following information:
+It can render spheres, and cast rays into the scene to determine if a ray intersects with a sphere. the file should contain the following information:
 ```
 imsize width height
 eye x y z